 Early childhood research from FILIORUM

-This FILIORUM resource draws on the results from the following article-based doctoral thesis:
+This resource from FILIORUM - Centre for Research in Early Education and Care draws on the results from the following article-based doctoral thesis:

 Undheim, M. (2020b).
 The Process Is Not Enough: Children and Teachers Creating Multimodal Digital Stories in Kindergarten (PhD-avhandling).
 Universitetet i Stavanger.